-Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees For 74 degrees C and be used instead of Balance It Canine which cannot be heated.
+Balance It[®] Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It[®] Canine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 5 1/2 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.
+The equivalent dose is 3 7/8 teaspoons (the gram amount is the same as the gram amount for Balance It[®] Canine Plus is used instead of Balance It[®] Canine.

 Please read ALL the important & useful information below.
-If you have any questions, please contact Balance It or your veterinarian or board-certified veterinary nutritionist if the recipe was created by them.
+If you have any questions, please contact Balance It [®] or your veterinarian or board-certified veterinary nutritionist[®] if the recipe was created by them.

-Yield/Servings
+Yield/ Servings

-The average 10.0 lb healthy growing dog requires 972.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 486-1458 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 2128418] provides 978.9 Calories which is enough for a daily meal.
+The average 56.0 lb healthy adult dog requires 1267.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 634-1901 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 9623593] provides 1258.3 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
-Changes in sexual status can affect needs/recipes.